ibkrm/aws-sa-pro-notes/docs/permission-and-accounts/aws-organizations.md

 - From the **Management Account** invite other existing **standard** accounts
     - existing **standard** accounts will need to approve the invite to join the organization
     - once approved standard accounts become **member** accounts of the organization

+### Role to switch bewtween acounts
+- General account to switch to many other different accoutns
+- Role with trust from accountID (General account)
+- Role with adminstrative policy